 Scouts BSA Leader Training

-All registered Boy Scout leaders must now complete the following four training courses to earn the Trained Leader emblem:
+All registered Scouts BSA leaders must now complete the following four training courses to earn the Trained Leader emblem:

 - Fast Start Training for their position (online or instructor-led)